 5. Recall a prayer hiding place

-Once you have actually used and visited a real prayer hiding place you will have a vivid picture and an indelible feeling of God’s nearness to draw on in times of distress.
-You can use this stored memory to take yourself back to your prayer hiding place mentally when you are physically unable to escape from your present reality, such as when you are confined to a hospital bed or are sleeping in a chair next to a loved one in a hospital bed.
+Once you have used and visited a prayer hiding place you will have a vivid picture and an indelible feeling of God’s nearness to draw on in times of distress.
+You can use this stored memory to mentally take yourself back to your prayer hiding place when you are physically unable to escape from your present reality.

 The Psalmists used this sort of remembered prayer hiding place often during exile and times of oppression.
 “These things I remember as I pour out my soul: how I used to go with the multitude, leading the procession to the house of God, with shouts of joy and thanksgiving among the festive throng.
 Why are you downcast, O my soul: Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God.
 (Psalm 42:4,5 NIV)

 You can also use a physical reminder of your prayer hiding place.
 On a day when I was in intense prayer for one of my grown children I decided to wear a necklace I had purchased at the Armenian Catholic church on the Via Dolorosa in Jerusalem.
 In the crypt of the church there is a rock with a slipper like imprint where tradition says that Mary, the mother of Jesus, encountered her beloved son carrying his cross to his crucifixion.
 That day as I prayed for my own son, I imagined myself in this real place of sanctuary in the quiet place of prayer in the crypt, feeling what Marry must have felt watching a loved one traveling the way of intense agony and suffering and not being able to help them.